 – Sweater or socks with holes in, moths holes or wear and tear holes, any and all holes are welcome holes

 – Or sweater or socks with no holes in but you are happy to practice on

 – Darning mushroom or egg, if you don’t have these a smart phone or piece of fruit like a lemon are good

 – Pencil and paper, for taking notes or making drawings

 Celia Pym is an artist living and working in London most recently her work has been included in exhibitions Woman’s Hour Craft Prize, V&A Museum and Loewe Craft Prize, COAM, Madrid and 21_21, Tokyo.
 Celia Pym has been exploring mending since 2007 with extensive experience of small everyday holes, at heels, elbows, in pockets as well as working on more dramatic damage, from water damage, animal nesting and moth issues.
 Celia’s interests are around the evidence of damage – through repair you look closely at where garments and cloth have got worn down and thin.
 In clothing this wearing is often to do with use and how the body moves.
 Celia says “she likes that darning is often small acts of care and paying attention to where things fray and wear out.”

 The online workshop is open to a maximum of 12 participants (age 16+) on a first come, first served basis.
-Attendance at the workshop costs £15 with all proceeds supporting our After School Club for local state school students.
+All proceeds supporting our After School Club for local state school students.

 The day before the workshop you will receive an email with guidelines of how to join the workshop on Zoom.